kenjyoung/MinAtar/README.md

 pip install --upgrade pip
 ```

-Then you can install MinAtar either PyPi repository or from source.
+Then you can install MinAtar either with PyPi repository or from source.
-Then either install it from

-If you'd like to install MinAtar from the github repo instead (for example if you'd like to modify the code), please follow the steps below:

 1. Via PyPi:
 ```bash